Emperor Franz Josef I 1914

 Franz Joseph I Emperor of Austria, King of Hungary.
 18. 8.
 1830 (Vienna-Schönbrunn) to 21.
 11. 1916 (Vienna-Schönbrunn).
 For biography see the entry in the OeBL.

 This acquaintance between the emperor and the artist stems from the Vienna Künstlerhaus, whose exhibitions the emperor regularly visited (and where he also personally acquired numerous works of art).
 There the emperor also met Adams (encounters in 1907, 1910 and 1911, where Adams personally presented his work "Chaconne" to the emperor, are documented).
 In these depictions, it is evident how Adams moved more and more into the center to the emperor, reflecting his rise in the Künstlerhaus hierarchy.
-In 1914, Adams held the office of deputy director (together with fellow painter Heinrich von Angeli, who was well connected in court circles, as director), and the portrait session was probably facilitated during the emperor's visit to the annual exhibition at the Künstlerhaus in 1914.
+In 1914, Adams held the office of deputy director (together with fellow painter Heinrich von Angeli, who was well connected in court circles, as director), and the portrait session was likely facilitated during the emperor's visit to the annual exhibition at the Künstlerhaus in 1914.

 The Emperor and Adams 1907 --- Meeting 1910 --- In conversation with the Emperor 1911.